-- Annual compliance reviews will be performed that include the collection of data relating to compliance with administrative rules and contractual agreements. - Statistical reports will be submitted on a semi-annual basis from all funded vendors, including various demographic information and income and expense reports including match dollars. - The Vendor will be required to maintain timely and accurate data entry in the New Hampshire Homeless Management Information System, unless they are required by law to use an alternate means of data collection.
-The NH Homeless Management Information System will be the primary reporting tool for outcomes and activities of shelter and housing programs funded through this contract.
+- Annual compliance reviews that include the collection of data relating to compliance with administrative rules and contractual agreements. - Statistical reports that include various demographic information and income and expense reports, including match dollars. - The NH Homeless Management Information System is the primary reporting tool for outcomes and activities of shelter and housing programs funded through this contract.